javaflavor/hotrod-client-utils/README.md

 PartitionedCacheSelector is a utility class for inserting a lot of data into partitioned cache.
 The partitioned cache is automatically created if necessary.

-PartitionedCacheSelector also automatically calls arbitrary logic when each partition completed.
+PartitionedCacheSelector also automatically calls arbitrary logic, partitionCompletionHandler, when each partition completed.
+The partitionCompletionHandler is called asynchronously.
+Therefore, the input operations are not blocked.

 PartitionedCacheSelector is initialized as follows: